mi6/ic-ui-kit/CHECKLIST.md

 The [W3C guidance](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) about this requirement is quite extensive explaining the need for it and techniques to make apps meet this criteria.
 Our most common approach to fit the criteria is to either use CSS media queries to change component styling depending on screen size, or to use the `max-width` and `height` properties to restrict the size of the component.

+To test this, use the built in browser zoom or use the Storybook zoom.
+Please note: using Storybook zoom does not tell you how zoomed in you are.

 ### Screen magnifier used with no issues

 Similar to the 400% zoom requirement, this point on the checklist requires testing with a screen magnifier to ensure that content correctly overflows and doesn't require horizontal scrolling.
 There is more useful information in this [online guidance](https://abilitynet.org.uk/factsheets/screen-magnification) about the need for this requirement.

 To ensure this requirement is met, the same approaches can be used as with zoom.

+To test this:

+For Windows, you can switch on the magnifier using the Windows key and ‘+’ and zoom in and out by pressing and holding the Windows key and tapping the ‘+’ or ‘-’ keys.
+You can switch off the magnifier by pressing the Windows key and ‘Esc’.

+For macOS, you can find Zoom under the Accessibility options in ‘Settings’.

 ### Text resized to 200% with no loss of content

 To conform to Level AA of WCAG 2.1, all text should be able to be resized up to 200% without any loss of content or functionality.
 More information can be found within [WCAG guidance](https://wcag.com/designers/1-4-4-resize-text/).

 To ensure this functionality works, we use rem and em values over px in the majority of our sizing variables e.g. `--ic-space-sm`.
 In cases where our variables are not applicable, rem and em values are still encouraged.

+To test, check [how to change font size](https://usability.yale.edu/web-accessibility/articles/zoom-resizing-text) for different browsers.
+Ensure there is no overlapping text, obscured text or horizontal scrolling.

 ### Text spacing increased with no loss of content